 Ethernet crossover cable to connect the target board and host PC (if the target board cannot be connected to a local network).

 Environment variables on the target for the compilers and libraries.
 For information on the supported versions of the compilers and libraries and their setup, see Install and Setup Prerequisites for NVIDIA Boards.

 GPU Coder for CUDA code generation.
-For help on getting started with GPU Coder, see Getting Started with GPU Coder (GPU Coder).
+For help on getting started with GPU Coder, see Get Started with GPU Coder.

 NVIDIA CUDA toolkit on the host.

 Environment variables on the host for the compilers and libraries.
-For information on the supported versions of the compilers and libraries, see Third-party Products (GPU Coder).
-For setting up the environment variables, see Environment Variables (GPU Coder).
+For information on the supported versions of the compilers and libraries, see Third-Party Hardware.
+For setting up the environment variables, see Environment Variables.

 This tutorial uses a simple vector addition example to demonstrate the build and

 deployment workflow on NVIDIA GPUs.
 Create a MATLAB function

 entry-point for code generation.
 Alternatively, you can use the